 - STEP SEVEN – Entertainment, Groceries, and Vehicle Expenses

 - STEP EIGHT – Planning Ahead

 - STEP NINE – Keeping Track of Your Progress

 According to NerdWallet and Forbes, the average household credit card debt in the US ranges around $15,762.00 – $16,048.00.
 Statistics will vary depending on sources, but the fact is; from governments on down to average citizens, debt affects us all.
 Averages could be lower or higher depending on where you get your statistical information, but the implication is clear; debt is a huge problem.

 Now For The Good News!

 The good news is this: Getting out of debt is easier than you might think.
-Understanding how interest rates and your credit score can work together in decreasing your debt is a good start.
-Combining this knowledge with making minimal adjustments to your budget can help you pay off your debts faster and minimize the interest paid over time.
+Understanding how interest rates and your credit score can work together in paying off your debt is a good start.
+Combining this knowledge with making minimal adjustments to your budget can help you pay off your debts fast and minimize the interest paid over time.

-Of utmost importance is having a well thought out plan of action.
+Of utmost importance is having a well thought out plan of action to pay back what you owe.
 Creating a plan is just the first step.
 Once that’s done, you must have a definite goal in mind and stick to your plan.

 The goal of this guide is to help you understand the value of: